 The Arizona Maricopa County election coverup continues.
 These crooks are doing all they can to obstruct justice and tamper with evidence because they know they can get away with it.

 The Arizona Maricopa County Board of Supervisors (MCBOS) on Wednesday loaded its 2020 Election ballots on a truck for delivery to the Arizona Senate.
 After months of attempting to obtain access to the ballots, the Senate won a court case where the judge ordered the ballots to be produced to the Senate.
 So immediately before being told when and where to deliver the ballots, the MCBOS loaded the ballots onto a truck even though the Senate had not yet asked for the ballots.
-It is not believed that this move of the ballots was performed under the proper chain of custody.
+It is believed that this move of the ballots was not performed under the proper chain of custody.

 The newspapers somehow got ahold of this story and claimed the Senate was not ready for the truckload after months of asking for the ballots.
 They have consistently declared Joe Biden won the election and that there is no evidence of fraud.
 AZCentral reported: